Skip to main content

 Default: false

-Set this option if you want to get, set, or remove the fallback version of a secret.
+Set this option if you want to get, set, load, list, or remove the fallback version of a secret.
 For example, to get the fallback of a secret.

 npx sst secrets get --fallback STRIPE_KEY